 Pursuant to DOST Special Order No. 006 s.
 2017, the Division is currently under the supervision of the Planning and Evaluation Service.

-5. OFFICE OF THE ASSISTANT SECRETARY FOR FINANCIAL AND LEGAL AFFAIRS
+5. OFFICE OF THE ASSISTANT SECRETARY FOR FINANCE

-The Office of the Assistant Secretary for Financial and Legal Affairs assists the Secretary in providing with staff advice and assistance on matters pertaining to administration, legal and financial matters; performs other functions that may be assigned from time to time or as it may be needed.
+The Office of the Assistant Secretary for Financial assists the Secretary in providing with staff advice and assistance to financial matters; performs other functions that may be assigned from time to time or as it may be needed.

 The Management Division, provides the following functions: (a) develops plan & program objectives relative to management improvement of the department; (b) examines the administrative organization of the department & formulates recommendations for improvement; (c) undertakes regular management program of organizational structure manpower & operations; (d) studies special problems as assigned; (e) Reviews existing methods, procedures and systems and makes recommendations for improvement.